alfredcalayag/in-season-api/README.txt

 - There are many users
 - There are many fruits

-- A user has many fruits
+- A user has many fruits through favorites
 - A user has a location
 - A user has an email address

+- A favorite has a user_id and a fruit_id

 - A fruit belongs to a fruit_category
 - A fruit belongs to a season